pol/ohmyzsh/plugins/terraform/README.md

 ### Expanding ZSH prompt with current Terraform workspace name

-If you want to get current Terraform workspace name in your ZSH prompt open your .zsh-theme file and in a choosen place insert:
+If you want to get current Terraform workspace name in your ZSH prompt open your .zsh-theme file and in a chosen place insert:

 ```shell
 PROMPT=$'%{$fg[white]%}$(tf_prompt_info)%{$reset_color%} '